RI-SE/smirk/docs/System Requirements Specification.md

 - **SYS-PER-REQ3: The false positive rate of the pedestrian recognition component shall not exceed 0.01%.**
 - **SYS-PER-REQ4: In a sequence of consecutive images from a 10 FPS video feed any pedestrian shall not be missed in more than 20% of the frames.**
 - **SYS-PER-REQ5: The pedestrian recognition component shall determine the position of pedestrians within 50 cm of their actual position.**
-- **SYS-PER-REQ6: The pedestrian recognition component shall allow an inference speed of at least 10 FPS in the Pro-SiVIC simulation.**
+- **SYS-PER-REQ6: The pedestrian recognition component shall allow an inference speed of at least 10 FPS in the ESI Pro-SiVIC simulation.**

 Rationale: SMIRK adapts the performance requirements specified by Gauerhof *et al.* (2020) for the SMIRK ODD.
 SYS-PER-REQ1 reuses the accuracy threshold from Example 7 in AMLAS.
 SYS-PER-REQ2 and SYS-PER-REQ3 are two additional requirements inspired by Henriksson *et al.* (2019).
 SYS-PER-REQ6 means that any further improvements to reaction time have a negligible impact on the total brake distance.